DavSpencer/JGool/README.md

 | `Audio MP3` | Audio only, extracted as MP3 |
 | `Best` | Highest available quality, MP4 container |

-> Quality selection only applies to yt-dlp sources.
+> Quality selection only applies to yt-dlp sources (EX.
+YouTube, PH...).
 Direct links, Bunkr, and magnet downloads are not affected.

 ---